taoteg/data-manipulation/README.md

   * up & down arrows to drill into slide columns.
   * escape key to see all slides (then arrows to nav to a specific slide)
     * These configs can be overridden if desired.
+  * use s to enter speaker view mode in another window.
   * select "View > Enter Full Screen" in your browser menu for the best fullscreen performance.
   * you can also use f to enter fullscreen, esc to exit fullscreen - but there is a bug in the background color styles that may bork the presentation design.